filecoin-project/specs/content/systems/filecoin_mining/storage_mining/mining_cycle/index.md

 If a miner detects [Storage Faults](faults#storage-faults) among their sectors (any sort of storage failure that would prevent them from crafting a PoSt), they should declare these faults with the `DeclareTemporaryFaults()` method of the Storage Miner Actor.

-The miner will be unable to craft valid PoSts over faulty sectors, thereby reducing their chances of winning Election and SurprisePoSts.
+The miner will be unable to craft valid PoSts over faulty sectors, thereby reducing their chances of being elected to mine a block (i.e., winning ElectionPoSt).
 By declaring a fault, the miner will no longer be challenged on that sector, and will lose power accordingly.
 The miner can specify how long the duration of their TemporaryFault and pay a TemporaryFaultFee.

 A miner will no longer be able to declare faults after being challenged for a SurprisePoSt.